chameleon10712/notes/distributed-systems/GFS.rst

 Operation Log
 ---------------

+- Operation log

   - The operation log contains a historical record of critical metadata changes.

   - Serves as a logical time line that defines the order of concurrent operations.

 |
 - Reliable Store